 Nearly all industries regulated by the FDA have some form of a requirement for documenting compliance-related processes, however, certain sectors have more stringent reporting obligations for specific situations.
 Pharmaceutical preparation and medical device manufacturers must submit all data on a product that led to concluding its safety for human consumption or application.
 They must also submit similar data for every new introduction or change to that product (new ingredients, manufacture change, etc.), including for addressing potential breaches of compliance, such as a device malfunctioning.
 Maintaining compliance with electronic documentation and reporting regulations requires capturing and managing the most accurate data on relevant processing functions.
 Implementing the Enterprise Management bundle for supply chain visibility delivers this information and the evidence necessary to demonstrate compliance.

 These are only a fraction of the sectors that have been issued warning letters by the FDA and even emerging industries – such as cannabis processing and distribution – may fall under the jurisdiction of these regulations.
 Several of these violations resulted from deploying adequate data and demonstrating sufficient evidence to the FDA of compliance commitment.
-Implementing the Enterprise Management bundled solution, powered by Sage, for manufacturing and supply chain compliance processes will allow to capture and apply the data you need to oblige the FDA’s regulatory requirements.
+Implementing SWK’s Sage X3 Compliance Software bundle for manufacturing and supply chain compliance will allow you to capture and apply the data you need to oblige the FDA’s regulatory requirements.

 Download one of our free E-books to learn more about this bundled manufacturing and supply chain solution and how it can help you meet FDA compliance in your industry.